 Specialised sensors for complex sorting and separation solutions with STEINERT Unisort.

-Plastics profit from previously unsortable objects with increased efficiency through Steinert Global Unisort products.
+Plastics profit from previously unsortable objects with increased efficiency through the exclusive Steinert Global Unisort products.

 Each of the Unisort range of machines is designed to complete one complex sorting task and to do it extremely well.